 1989

 A second Working Party reviewed the ADLS’s 1981 report on women in law, highlighting ongoing issues such as childcare and pay disparities.
-AWLA criticised the slow progress in addressing concerns on the front page of the NZ Herald called for urgent reform.
+AWLA criticised the slow progress and called for urgent reform to address concerns on the front page of the NZ Herald.
+Read more

 Profile: Shayne Mathieson